hadinajafi/GameLogger/README.md

 # GameLogger
-A Game Logger analyze your gaming time. you can see how much you play which game.
+You can see how much you play which game.
+But you need to enter you log yourself. show a chart for better viewing.
+By power of JavaFX, it's cross-platform.